shuseendran/Buntie-s-Energy-Gap-Duality-Principle/README.md

 ## 🧾 Abstract

 *Buntie’s Energy-Gap Duality Principle* provides a clear, conditional framework to determine whether electromagnetic (EM) radiation should be treated as a wave or as discrete particles (photons), based on its interaction with a material's electronic structure — specifically, its energy band gap.
-This principle simplifies the decision-making process in physics and engineering when modeling EM behavior in different media.
+This statement simplifies the decision-making process in physics and engineering when modeling EM behavior in different media.

 ---